heidil23/p8105_covid_final_project/covid_project_proposal.md

     death rates before and after vaccination
 -   Seasonal rates of COVID-19 infection, will subset data by quarters

+Maps can be combined using plotly Make some of the figures/maps interactive

 ## Planned analyses

-We are interested in exploring the theoretical effect that the vaccine can have on reducing the spread of the virus and how this compares with the trajectory of cases we are experiencing in the U.S.
+We are interested in exploring the theoretical effect that the vaccine can have on reducing the spread of the virus and how this compares with the trajectory of cases we are experiencing in the U.S. - linear models for case rates before and after vaccine roll-out - predictive factors for vaccination/vaccine hesitancy

 ## Planned timeline

--   11/14-11/20: Project review meeting, exploratory data analysis
+-   11/14-11/20: Project review meeting, exploratory data analysis, website layout
 -   11/21-11/27: Data visualization with graphs, charts, tables
 -   11/28-12/3: Results analysis, discussion, and conclusions
 -   12/3-12/6: Editing, final touches